Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 New obligations for commercial and industrial packaging

-• Mandatory registration in the RPP before marketing products in Spain.
+• Registration in the RPP before marketing products in Spain.

-• Financial responsibility for the treatment and recycling of packaging.
+• Financing the treatment and recycling of the packaging placed on the market.

-• Annual declarations detailing weight, material, recyclability and end-of-life destination.
+• Annual declaration with data on weight, material, recyclability and end-of-life destination.

-• Incorporation of recycled materials in new packaging, in line with EU targets.
+• Incorporation of recycled materials into new packaging, in line with EU targets.

-• Packaging design based on reuse and recyclability, following ecodesign principles.
+• Design for reuse and recyclability, following ecodesign principles.

 Ecodesign: the core of competitiveness under EPR